 In the beginning of this, I stated that I borrowed that money from my mother so I still have to pay her back.
 I want my money back.
 If there ever was a case for a refund it’s this one.

-Review about: Wall And Associates Customer Care.
+Product or Service Mentioned: Wall And Associates Customer Care.

 Reason of review: Services contracted not delivered and more problems were created for me!.